 Sharon uses only force-free, reward-based training methods to teach tricks and competitive sports, and has successfully taught dogs, cats, birds, fish, domesticated rats, and horses.
 She is an avid horseback riding enthusiast who has ridden all over the world.
 She rode her rescued horse “Titan” 360 miles around Costa Rica in 1993, earning her an Associate Membership in the Long Riders Guild.

-Outside of her animal activities, Sharon enjoys spending time with her fabulous husband, Kevin Page, fine art photography, maintaining her foreign languages (Spanish, Portuguese and Turkish), riding her vintage BMW motorcycle, breeding many species of tropical fish, woodcarving, reading, traveling, attending steampunk costume events, building all sorts of things, and re-establishing a native plant community in the conservation forest behind their home.
+Outside of her animal activities, Sharon enjoys spending time with her fabulous husband, Kevin Page, doing nature photography, maintaining her foreign languages (Spanish, Portuguese and Turkish), riding her vintage BMW motorcycle, breeding many species of tropical fish, woodcarving, crafting, reading, traveling, attending steampunk costume events, nd re-establishing a native plant community in the conservation forest behind her home.